infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_robust_android.md

 #### ✅ Success technique(s)

 When an important thing on the screen changes, users should be notified about it.
-This can be achieved in View system by by setting `ViewCompat.setAccessibilityLiveRegion` which makes the accessibility service announce changes to the view.
+This can be achieved in View system by setting `ViewCompat.setAccessibilityLiveRegion` which makes the accessibility service announce changes to the view.
 To interrupt ongoing speech and start the announcement, use `ACCESSIBILITY_LIVE_REGION_ASSERTIVE`.
 To wait for ongoing speech, use `ACCESSIBILITY_LIVE_REGION_POLITE`.